Lilith (film)

 Lilith is a 1964 American drama film written and directed by Robert Rossen starring Warren Beatty and Jean Seberg.
-Based on a novel by J. R. Salamanca, it was Rossen's final film.
+Based on a 1961 novel by J. R. Salamanca, it was Rossen's final film.

 Plot

 Set in a private mental institution, Chestnut Lodge in Rockville, Maryland, the film tells of a trainee occupational therapist, a troubled ex-soldier named Vincent Bruce, who is fascinated by seductive, artistic, schizophrenic patient Lilith Arthur.
 Lilith reminds him of his mother, who was mentally disturbed and took her own life.

 Vincent is successful in helping Lilith emerge from seclusion and leave the institutional grounds for a day in the country, and later escorts her on excursions in which she is alone with him.
 She attempts to seduce him, and eventually Bruce tells Lilith he is in love with her.
 During an excursion to a carnival, he witnesses her behaving inappropriately towards a young boy.
 After the excursion, they sleep together and start meeting regularly.
 Growing increasingly jealous, Vincent follows Lilith to her meetings with Mrs. Meaghan, an older female patient, with whom she has an affair.
 When Stephen Evshevsky, a patient who is in love with Lilith, presents her a gift, Vincent returns it to him, suggesting that Lilith refused it.
 The unstable Stephen commits suicide.

 Vincent tries to convince Lilith that they had conspired in driving Stephen into committing suicide, but she rejects him.
 Lilith revives memories of her brother's suicide, which she implies was due to her attempt to initiate an incestuous relationship with him.
-Later, she goes on a destructive rampage in her room and winds up in a catatonic state.
-The shattered Vincent approaches his superiors and asks them to help him.
+Later, while the camera moves ambiguously with no subject, the sounds of crashing objects and heavy breathing are heard in Lilith's room, which is then shown to be completely destroyed.
+Lilith is discovered sitting on the floor leaning against her bed looking upward in a catatonic state.
+Vincent stands in the doorway surveying the scene before exiting the building.
+After walking back and forth across the hospital grounds in an agitated state, Vincent approaches his superiors and asks them to help him.